 Animals and experimental infections

 Collection, maintenance and infection procedure were as described in (Franceschi et al., 2008).
 In brief, uninfected G. pulex amphipods were collected in February 2012 from a small tributary of the Suzon River, Burgundy, eastern France (47°23’56.19’’N, 4°50’31.13’’E).
-Only male gammarids were kept for the experiment.
+Only male gammarids were kept for the experiment to avoid any interference of the female reproductive cycle on the outcome of parasite infection (Franceschi et al. 2008).
 They were acclimated in the laboratory for 3 weeks before experimental infections under a 12:12 light:dark cycle and fed during the experiment with conditioned elm leaves (Ulmus laevis).
-Adult P. laevis parasites were removed from the intestine of naturally infected chub (Leuciscus cephalus) also caught in February in the Vouge River, France (47°09’34.36’’N, 5°09’02.50’’E) and characterized molecularly as described in Franceschi et al. (2008).
+Adult P. laevis parasites were removed from the intestine of naturally infected chub (Squalius cephalus) caught in February in the Vouge River, France (47°09’34.36’’N, 5°09’02.50’’E) and characterized molecularly as described in Franceschi et al. (2008).
 Parasite eggs were collected from six females of P. laevis sampled from four different fish.
 Male gammarids were allowed to feed for 48 h on a 1 cm2 piece of elm leaf, on which about 200 eggs were deposited.
-A total of 180 G. pulex males were exposed to parasite eggs.
+A total of 190 G. pulex males were exposed to parasite eggs.
 After exposure, gammarids were maintained in isolation in cups (6 cm diameter) filled with c.a.
 50 mL of aerated water.
+Dead elm leaves were provided as food ad libitum and water was changed every week.
 Twenty control gammarids were handled and maintained under the same conditions as the exposed gammarids.

 Behavioral measurements and survival

 Survival was controlled every day post-exposure, and dead gammarids were dissected within the 24 hours post-death in order to control for parasite presence.
-Due to small size of acanthella, we were unable to detect this presence before 20 days (personal observations), so comparison of refuge use was measured every week after the 20th day post-infection.
+Due to small size of acanthella, we were unable to detect this presence before 21 days in the 14 G. pulex that died (personal observations).
+Since we were unable to assign hosts to the infected or uninfected categories, the comparisons of refuge use and survival were made after the 21th day post-infection.
+The experiment was stopped after 83 days post-exposure.